Diverse Demonstrations Improve In-context Compositional Generalization: Diverse Demonstrations Selection

 \subsection{Prompt Construction}

-After choosing demonstrations, we order them according to their retriever score with respect to the input utterance in ascending order, in accordance to common practices \cite{rubin-etal-2022-learning,Qiu2022EvaluatingTI}.
+We order the chosen demonstrations according to their retriever score with respect to the input utterance in ascending order, in accordance to common practices \cite{liu-etal-2022-makes}.
 When finetuning the model (\S\ref{sec:fine_tuning}), demonstrations are shuffled.
-Demonstrations are formatted to a prompt according to the format in App.~ \ref{app:prompt_format}, concatenated with the test utterance, and fed to the model.
+Demonstrations are formatted to a prompt according to the format in App. \ref{app:prompt_format}, concatenated with the test utterance, and fed to the model.